 “There is a time to weep and a time to laugh; a time to mourn, and a time to dance.”
 (Ecclesiastes 3:4)

 Should Believers participate in this day of mourning?
-Why wouldn’t we?
+Sure, if you want to.
+It is not a biblical mandate, but rather, a Jewish tradition.
 We may consider recognizing this date each year as it reminds us how much the Jewish people have suffered, especially those who followed leaders who led them astray.
 As fellow citizens in the commonwealth of Israel, we might respond to this day of grief by praying for the Jewish People.

 Jesus gave us His example as He wept with compassion when He foresaw the destruction of the Holy Temple and the disaster that would come upon Israel (Matthew 23:37-38).
 The Jewish people long for and pray daily for the restoration of the Holy Temple.
 Plans and preparations are already being made in Jerusalem for the Third Temple.